-- a) "audience" includes an audience of one - b) "relevant entertainment" means any live performance or any live display of nudity; - c) "display of nudity" means - i. in the case of a woman, exposure of her nipples, pubic area, genitals or anus; and - ii. in the case of a man, exposure of his pubic area, genitals or anus; - d) "premises" includes any vessel, vehicle or stall but does not include any private dwelling to which the public is not admitted
+- a) "audience" includes an audience of one - b) "relevant entertainment" means any live performance or any live display of nudity; - c) "display of nudity" means - i. in the case of a woman, exposure of her nipples, pubic area, genitals or anus; and - ii. in the case of a man, exposure of his pubic area, genitals or anus; - d) "premises" includes any vessel, vehicle or stall but does not include any private dwelling to which the public is not admitted a) sex cinemas and sex shops;

-The following are not sexual entertainment venues for the purposes of the legislationparagraph (1) is such that, at the time in question and including any relevant entertainment which is being so provided at that time-
+That the following are not sexual entertainment venues for the purposes of the legislationb) premises at which the provision of relevant entertainment as mentioned in subparagraph (9i) is such that, at the time in question and including any relevant entertainment which is being so provided at that time-